marcusvinicius2603/versus/README.md

 Learn more about using Jekyll by reading its [documentation](https://jekyllrb.com/docs/). --->

-## Community
+## Community (on develop)

-Get updates on Bootstrap's development and chat with the project maintainers and community members.
+Get updates on Versus's content, news about Cloud Computing and chat with specialists and enthusiasts.

 - Follow [@getbootstrap on Twitter](https://twitter.com/getbootstrap).
 - Read and subscribe to [The Official Bootstrap Blog](https://blog.getbootstrap.com/).